Monte Binga: Climbing

-The climb is arduous and takes about the best part of a day.
+The climb is arduous and takes the best part of a day.
 There are a number of false summits en route.
 The best path, marked with cairns, climbs south-east then eastward up from the Bundi valley, then swings north-east below the mountain until, at Bingas's northern shoulder, swings south-east, climbs the mountain's western face, and, reaching the ridge, swings into a northward scramble up to the beacon: about three hours from the Bundi valley.

 There is little if any water on the approach from the west, nor at the top, but small puddles of water seep from the peat and collect in hollows not far off the summit on the gentler eastern slope.
-There are no well marked trails from Binga to the east and one must make one's own way, taking care when crossing the steep ravines that lead eastwards.
+There are no well-marked trails from Binga to the east and one must make one's own way, taking care when crossing the steep ravines that lead eastwards.

 Summit

-At the top the mountain curves into a dome-like prominence.
-The appearance of the mountain top is bleak and rocky, with an extremely shallow peaty soil supporting only tussocky grass and moss between the lichen-covered hard rock outcrops.
+At the top, the mountain curves into a dome-like prominence.
+The appearance of the mountain top is bleak and rocky, with an extremely shallow peaty soil supporting only tussocky grass and moss between the lichen-covered hard-rock outcrops.

 The views over the Mozambique plain are spectacular.
 Theoretically, with a telescope it should just be possible to see the Indian Ocean from the peak of Binga on a very clear day looking along an easterly bearing, at a range of 190 kilometres.
 The mountain is remote from settlements.